 - Dog bite occurred in a public place or while plaintiff was lawfully in a private place.

 In other words, whether you were walking in a public park or on a street sidewalk, or were inside the private residence of a friend or family member, the owner of any dog that bites can be liable for the injuries.
 The only situation in which a dog owner may not be responsible for a dog bite or dog attack is if the injury victim was on private property illegally, or without consent of the property owner.

 Florida is a “strict liability” state when it comes to dog bite claims.
 This means that a plaintiff does not have to show that the dog’s owner was negligent, or that the dog’s owner should have done something differently to prevent the attack from happening.
 Instead, regardless of the owner’s actions, the dog’s viciousness, or the owner’s knowledge of the dog’s viciousness.

 Statute of Limitations for Deerfield Beach Dog Bite Claims

 If you or someone you love suffered injuries in an animal attack, it is important to know that the statute of limitations requires you to file your lawsuit within a specific period of time in order to be eligible for compensation.Florida’s statute of limitations for personal injury claims, including dog bite cases, is four years from the date of the dog bite.
 As such, a plaintiff must file a claim within four years from the date of the animal attack in order to be eligible for compensation.

 Failing to file a claim within the four-year period can result in the plaintiff being barred from seeking financial compensation through a personal injury lawsuit.

 Contact a Deerfield Beach Dog Bite Lawyer

 Were you recently bitten by a dog in or around Deerfield Beach, Florida?
 An experienced Deerfield Beach dog bite attorney can assist with your case.
-Contact the Leifer Law Firm to learn more about your options for filing a claim.
+Contact Leifer & Ramirez to learn more about your options for filing a claim.